Rightpoint/RaisinToast/README.md

 ### Multiple messaging styles

-In the sample project you'll notice we seemlessly switch between the default setup, a custom color scheme and a funky version that turns all your messaging attempts into a UIAlertView.
+In the sample project you'll notice we seamlessly switch between the default setup, a custom color scheme and a funky version that turns all your messaging attempts into a UIAlertView.
 This was done to show you the flexibility of Raisin Toast.

 Without having to update a single view controller providing the meat of your app you can set the messageViewControllerClass property of the defaultMessagingWindow and the messaging gets a facelift.
 Feel free to use the subclasses provided in the sample project in your own apps.